GrowThinky/AnnotationSupportEclipsePlugin/readme.md

 Eclipse plug-in for folding @Annotations in Java Editor.

-This is a work in progress.
-Come back in December 2022 for the complete plugin.

 What's here:
 * Basic folding of annotations (similar to method folding)
 * Complex preferences settings: